Teach Yourself and Master UX Design with these 27 UX Books

 This is a huge list of books, you don’t need to read them all at once.
 I’ve read these over the course of a 20+ year career.
 Choosing what to read based on weaknesses in my knowledge, interest in mastering my craft of software engineering and the needs of a current project.
 If you are looking to get started in UX design, or want to take your skills to the next level, these books will give you a great foundation.
 Each book covers different aspects of user experience and provides valuable information that can help you create amazing user experiences for your users.
 With this knowledge, you can become a master at the craft of UX design and create websites and applications that people will love to use.
 What are you waiting for?
 Start reading!

-A spiral notebook with the phrase "My superpower is empathy" in white and green letters.
+A mouse pad with the phrase "My superpower is empathy" in white and green letters.

 My Superpower is Empathy